DevOps Is Not a Side Task

 Phase 2: Make changes safe

-Once the basics are stable, add guardrails.
+Once the basics are there, add guardrails.

 Phase 3: Make the platform repeatable